Ferripro321/Atelier-Translator/README.md

 4. Open **start_web_ui.bat**
 5. Follow the steps that the web ui will tell you and enjoy!

-## Warning: Atelier Yumia is currently not supported, but I plan to add support for it soon.

 # Credits

 Thanks to [azusagawa.it](https://github.com/Azusagawa-it) for the [EBM extractor for a24 (Ryza 3)](https://github.com/Azusagawa-it/a24_ebm)